Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Developer Study

-We report descriptive statistics for each scenario and condition, following prior vignette-based debugging studies such as UMLAUT~\citep{umlaut} and KUnit~\citep{kunit}.
-As each repair-action response is selected from four options and each participant sees only two scenarios per condition, we treat the per-condition difference as an effect-size estimate rather than as the basis for a hypothesis test. \\
+\textbf{Developer Study Results.} We report descriptive statistics, following prior vignette-based debugging studies such as UMLAUT~\citep{umlaut} and KUnit~\citep{kunit}.
+Each participant sees only two scenarios per condition, so we treat the difference between conditions as an effect-size estimate rather than as a hypothesis test.

-\textit{Repair accuracy.} Across the four scenarios, participants selected the correct repair action in 24 of 42 baseline responses (57.1\%) and 35 of 42 DEFault++ assisted responses (83.3\%), which is an increase of 26.2\% (see \cref{tab:devstudy_results}).
-The largest improvement occurred for the positional fault, where baseline accuracy was lowest.
-The smallest improvement occurred for the variant fault, where the scenario already provided a clearer symptom-to-repair path.
-Under the assisted condition with DEFault++, no participant selected the unrelated hyperparameter option (see \cref{fig:devstudy_results}). \\